 Last Words

 To understand how culture affects and flourishes, we can retrace the past to help better understand the convergence of opposites in science, philosophy, and political thought.
 However, cultural history has its downsides.
-Since there is a lack of conceptions of philosophy, religion, or art, it cannot purely dwell upon logic without losing its historical character and distorting theirs.
+Since there is a lack of conceptions of philosophy, religion, or art, it cannot purely dwell upon logic without losing its historical character and distorting it.

 Read More Similar Books: 7 Cultural Anthropology Books About Hippies